latest nhpb_banner 1__compressed2

 What will happen to my credit rating?

-If any company "guarantees" to wipe your credit clean and improve your score overnight, that should be a red flag.
+If any credit counseling company "guarantees" to wipe your credit clean and improve your score overnight, that should be a red flag.
 A company should be able to offer a commitment to help you slowly improve your credit scores, and manage your credit rating as best you can.
-A good counselor or debt plan organization should be able to offer you solid advice about what you can do without making unsustainable promises that your credit will magically be fixed.
+A good counselor or debt organization should be able to offer you solid advice about what you can do without making unsustainable promises that your credit will magically be fixed.

 How much will I need to pay?

+Nonprofit (if you use a non-profit agency) does not mean “free.”
+Some services (like setting up a DMP or settlement offer) may have monthly or setup fees.
 The answer should not be complicated, and the total amount you need to pay should be reasonable.
 A typical red flag is if a company starts to quote you a complicated payment structure of fees, rates, and percentages.
 That may mean you have gone to the wrong company or counselor.
-You should try to get something simple, like a small setup fee, and then a recurring monthly payment.
-Question any fees they say are included in the program and that you will need to pay.

 How is the service provided?